Dayton Motorcycle Accident Lawyer

 - Broken bones – Motorcyclists often suffer broken bones, including severe, compound fractures.
 Long-term mobility issues can persist even after the initial recovery, so a realistic medical evaluation will be crucial in determining the settlement.

 For motorcyclists wearing only minimal safety gear — or none at all — these injuries can be even more significant, and often fatal.
-In these instances, family members can sometimes pursue a wrongful death claim.
+In these instances, family members can sometimes pursue a wrongful death claim in Dayton.

 We work closely with our clients to identify medical treatment options based on the type and severity of injuries suffered.
 Many of our motorcycle accident clients in the Dayton area seek medical treatment at Miami Valley Hospital, Kindred Hospital Dayton, and Grandview Medical Center.